-In response to these dismal post-school outcomes for youth with disabilities, The Individuals with Disabilities Education Act (IDEA) mandates the provision of transition services for youth, beginning not later than the IEP to be in effect when the child turns 16 (or younger in some states).
-Schools are responsible for assessing the strengths, needs, and preferences of the student; developing appropriate postsecondary goals, and coordinating services needed to meet the postsecondary goals.
+In order to improve post-school outcomes for this vulnerable segment of the population, the Individuals with Disabilities Education Act (IDEA) mandates that transition services be provided to youth with disabilities, formalized as part of each such student’s legally required Individualized Education Program (IEP) no later than when the student turns 16 (or younger in some states).
+Schools are responsible for assessing the strengths, needs and preferences of the student; developing measurable postsecondary education employment and independent living goals; and coordinating the services needed to meet these goals.

-It is important that all secondary special educators have some knowledge of the transition planning process.
-Many school districts have specialists who focus on transition services.
-These professionals are sometimes referred to as Transition Coordinators or Transition Specialists.
-These specialists may be responsible for planning, implementing, and evaluation of transition education and services at the school and system level.
-They work alongside other educators, families, and communities to ensure that their students obtain their postsecondary goals.
+Transition planning requires careful coordination of services and supports in order to comply with legal requirements and to ensure that students with disabilities have the skills, experiences and support networks in place to transition to positive post-school outcomes.
+For this reason, many school districts employ specialists who focus on coordinating and implementing transition services.
+These professionals are sometimes referred to as transition coordinators or transition specialists, and they may be responsible for planning, implementing and evaluating transition education and services at the school and system level.
+They work alongside other educators, families and community agency representatives to ensure that their students achieve their postsecondary goals.

 Educators hoping to become transition specialists may want to pursue a graduate degree such as the online Master’s in Secondary Special Education and Transition from the University of Kansas School of Education.
 If you think this advanced credential may benefit your education career as well as your students, consider pursuing your graduate studies in the #1 special education graduate program in the country.2

 1 Retrieved on September 25, 2018, from www.bls.gov/news.release/disabl.t01.htm

 2 Retrieved on September 25, 2018, from usnews.com/best-graduate-schools/university-of-kansas-155317/overall-rankings